Answers to frequently asked questions about CloudOps Orchestration Service (OOS).

 Modify the code or add a configuration file.

-Modify the code or add a configuration file based on the programming language of your code repository, and submit it to the code repository.
-For more information, see Configure applications based on specific programming languages.
+Modify the code or add a configuration file for your programming language, then push to the repository.
+Configure applications based on specific programming languages.

-Delete the application group that fails to be built and create a new application group.
+Delete the failed application group and create a new one.

 Deployment failures